Francis quickly emerged as perfect conclave candidate

 A cartoon on the front of the Corriere della Sera daily showed Bergoglio surrounded by alarmed cardinals on the balcony of St. Peter's Basilica, saying: "My brother cardinals surprised me, but that is nothing compared to the surprise I will spring on them."

-(Additional reporting by Keith Weir; Writing by Barry Moody; Editing by Peter Graff and Will Waterman)
+(Additional reporting by Keith Weir; Writing by Barry Moody; Editing by Peter Graff)